Connect with others who understand.

 Powered By

-Written by Kate Harrison
+Written by Kacie Riggs and Kate Harrison

 GLP-1 Drugs and Digestion

 GLP-1 medications help regulate blood glucose (sugar) levels.
-They do this by mimicking the GLP-1 hormone that’s naturally produced by the small intestine.
+They do this by mimicking the GLP-1 hormone that’s produced by the small intestine.
 After you eat, the GLP-1 hormone helps manage digestion and blood sugar by:

 • Telling your pancreas to release insulin, which lowers glucose levels in the blood